szorfein/dots/README.md

     # EDITOR="vim" visudo
     <username> ALL=(ALL) ALL

-If you have create your first user recently (via: `useradd -m -G users,wheel,audio,video <username>`), logout and back to initialize his environment correctly.
+If you have create your first user recently (via: `useradd -m -G users <username>`), logout and back to initialize his environment correctly.

 ## Install
 Only 4 little steps here